Ninja-Squad/ninja-squad.github.com/_posts/2019-05-06-what-is-angular-ivy.md

 So if you modify an internal detail of a component or a directive, only the actual components that use it will be recompiled!
-It could lead to huge benefits in rebuild times for applications with dozens of components and directives, as you will go to recompile all of them to recompile just the needed ones.
+It could lead to huge benefits in rebuild times for applications with dozens of components and directives, as you will go from recompiling all of them to recompile just the needed ones.

 Let's take an example with our `PonyComponent` that declares its input like this:

-    @Input('pony) ponyModel: PonyModel;
+    @Input('pony') ponyModel: PonyModel;

 This is a common technic to have an internal field (`this.ponyModel`) exposed as a public property with a different name (`pony`).
 So when a component uses `PonyComponent` in its template, it looks like: